Daniel Inouye: Electoral history

+Inouye never lost an election.
+His closest race was in 1992, when state senator Rick Reed held Inouye to 57 percent of the vote; this was the only time he received less than 69 percent of the vote.

 Family

-Inouye's first wife was Margaret "Maggie" Shinobu Awamura, who was working as a speech instructor at the University of Hawaiʻi when Inouye was attending as a prelaw student after the war.
-The two married on June 12, 1948, at the Harris Memorial Methodist Church in Honolulu.
-She died of cancer on March 13, 2006.
-On May 24, 2008, he married Irene Hirano in a private ceremony in Beverly Hills, California.
+Inouye's first wife was Margaret "Maggie" Shinobu Awamura, who was working as a speech instructor at the University of Hawaii while Inouye was studying there.
+The two married on June 12, 1948 at the Harris Memorial Methodist Church in Honolulu and had a son, Ken.
+Ken Inouye went on to become the guitarist for the hardcore punk band Marginal Man.
+Maggie Inouye died of cancer on March 13, 2006.

+On May 24, 2008, Inouye married Irene Hirano in a private ceremony in Beverly Hills, California.
 Hirano was president and founding chief executive officer of the Japanese American National Museum in Los Angeles, California.
-She resigned the position at the time of her marriage, in order to be closer to her husband.
-According to the Honolulu Advertiser, Inouye was 24 years older than Hirano.
-On May 27, 2010, Hirano was elected chair of the nation's second largest non-profit organization, The Ford Foundation.
-Hirano outlived him by more than seven years; she died on April 7, 2020.
+She resigned the position at the time of her marriage in order to be closer to her husband.
+Inouye was 24 years older than Hirano.
+On May 27, 2010, Hirano was elected chair of the nation's second-largest non-profit organization, The Ford Foundation.
+Hirano outlived Inouye by more than seven years; she died on April 7, 2020.

-Inouye's son Kenny was the guitarist for the hardcore punk band Marginal Man.
+Alleged sexual misconduct

+In 1992, Inouye's hairdresser accused Inouye of rape.
+Inouye denied the accusation.
+The allegation received national media attention.
+A Senate ethics committee review was dropped in 1993 over Inouye's accuser's lack of participation.

+In 2014, two years after Inouye's death, U.S. Senator Kirsten Gillibrand wrote in her autobiography about a male colleague who squeezed her waist and commented: "Don't lose too much weight now.
+I like my girls chubby!"
+The New York Times identified Inouye as the senator referred to by Gillibrand, setting off national discussion of Inouye's past.

+In 2017, another woman alleged that Inouye had sexually harassed her.
+A former staffer, the woman alleged that Inouye asked her to rub his shoulders, tried to put his hand on her leg, grabbed her hand, invited her to a late dinner in his room, requested she sit next to him on a bed, and tried to place his hand under her skirt.
+The woman asked to remain anonymous.

+Hawaii State Rep. Kaniela Ing, who learned about the 1992 accusations through a PBS television program, questioned the 2016 decision to rename the Honolulu International Airport after Inouye.